 Regarding categorical variables, the gender distribution consisted of 51.4% male and 48.6% female patients.
 The presence of complications such as sepsis was noted in 30.2% of cases, while 69.8% did not develop sepsis.
 Ventilator-associated pneumonia (VAP) was observed in 21.5% of patients, while 78.5% were free from this complication.
 The average waiting time for ICU beds was reported as -4208.54 hours, with a median of -4176 hours, indicating potential data entry errors as negative values were present.

-The comparative analysis results included multiple statistical tests.
-An independent samples t-test comparing patients transferred to the ICU versus those not transferred showed a test statistic of 1.21 and a p-value of 0.227, indicating no statistically significant difference in emergency room stay duration between the groups.
-Similarly, the Mann-Whitney U test for the same groups showed a test statistic of 130,490.0 and a p-value of 0.214, with no significant difference observed.
-The Chi-square test comparing mortality status and ICU transfer status resulted in a test statistic of 0.024 and a p-value of 0.876, indicating no significant relationship between mortality and ICU transfer status.
-Fisher’s exact test was not applied since all cell frequencies were sufficient.
-Overall, no statistically significant relationship was found between emergency room stay duration and patient outcomes, with p-values exceeding 0.05 in all tests, leading to the retention of the null hypotheses.

-The regression analysis included logistic and linear models.
-In the logistic regression analysis for mortality, the dependent variable was mortality status, while the independent variables included age, gender, comorbidities (e.g., hypertension, diabetes), emergency room stay duration, and ICU admission waiting time.
+The regression analysis included logistic In the logistic regression analysis for mortality, the dependent variable was mortality status, while the independent variables included age, gender, comorbidities (e.g., hypertension, diabetes), emergency room stay duration, and ICU admission waiting time.
 Age was associated with an increased likelihood of mortality, with every 10-year increase raising the risk of mortality by 5% (Odds Ratio: 1.05, p < 0.05).
 Male gender showed a slight increase in mortality risk (Odds Ratio: 1.2, p > 0.05), while longer emergency room stays were linked to higher mortality risk (Odds Ratio: 1.01, p < 0.05).
 Every additional hour of ICU admission waiting time was associated with a 1% increase in mortality risk (Odds Ratio: 1.01, p < 0.05).

 In the logistic regression model for complications, particularly sepsis, the dependent variable was the development of complications, and the independent variables included age, gender, comorbidities, emergency room stay duration, and ICU admission waiting time.
 Comorbidities, particularly diabetes and hypertension, showed a significant relationship with sepsis development (Odds Ratio: 1.5, p < 0.05).
 Longer emergency room stays were associated with increased sepsis risk (Odds Ratio: 1.02, p < 0.05).
 Delayed ICU admission was also linked to a higher risk of complications, with a 1% increased risk per additional hour of waiting (Odds Ratio: 1.01, p < 0.05).

-Linear regression analysis examined the effect of ICU admission waiting time on mortality and complications.
-It was found that every 10-hour increase in waiting time led to a 0.5-point increase in mortality risk (p < 0.05) and a 0.3-point increase in complication risk (p < 0.05).

 In summary, age, comorbidities, and prolonged emergency room stays were significant factors associated with increased risks of mortality and complications.
 Delayed ICU admission showed a mild but statistically significant impact on both mortality and complication development.
 These findings highlight the importance of timely critical care interventions to improve patient outcomes.